bioperl/bioperl.github.io/formats/sequence_formats/CTF_sequence_format.md

 Description
 -----------

 A chromatogram format.
-BioPerl supports parsing of this binary format through the Ext package.'
+BioPerl supports parsing of this binary format through the Ext package.